hypervel/hypervel.org/docs/docs/mail.md

 ## Localizing Mailables

-Laravel Hyperf allows you to send mailables in a locale other than the request's current locale, and will even remember this locale if the mail is queued.
+Hypervel allows you to send mailables in a locale other than the request's current locale, and will even remember this locale if the mail is queued.

 To accomplish this, the `Mail` facade offers a `locale` method to set the desired language.
 The application will change into this locale when the mailable's template is being evaluated and then revert back to the previous locale when evaluation is complete: